 At 13 feet tall, the giant fork with pasta strands winding around the tines might not be the world’s largest fork, but it’s probably the world’s largest fork twirling spaghetti!
 So next time you find yourself in Omaha be ready to stick a fork in it and visit Stile di Famiglia.

-While you’re in Omaha be sure to also check out the Justin Queal Home Run mural, the Fertile Ground Mural, and the Union Pacific Big Boy and Centennial Trains at Kenefick Park.
+While you’re in Omaha be sure to also check out these other murals and Nebraska roadside attractions: Justin Queal Home Run mural, the Fertile Ground Mural, and the Union Pacific Big Boy and Centennial Trains at Kenefick Park.

 Stile di Famiglia (Family Style): Giant Fork with Spaghetti